Noratrieb/blog/content/posts/ssh-security/index.md

 This process is called "Key Derivation".
 Another popular solution for this is HKDF (HMAC Key Derivation Function), which is used by TLS, used to serve you this web page.
 I hope you appreciate this web page.
-HKDF is based on HMAC and essentially also boils down to a hash (also commonly SHA-256) with some sparkly extra bits that we won't worry about.
+HKDF is based on HMAC (which we're gonna see again later) and essentially also boils down to a hash (also commonly SHA-256) with some sparkly extra bits that we won't worry about.

 So our next version of the protocol looks like this:
 1. Alice generates a Diffie-Hellman key and sends the public key